Rikka-Botan/Nova-Nox-Neural-Network/README.md

 # Nova-Nox-Neural-Network

-***

 ## About

-N4: Nova-Nox-Neural-Network is a mechanism designed to enhance model accuracy by integrating the self-referential capabilities of the Attention mechanism with a selective copying mechanism similar to that of S6, thereby enabling the acquisition of a more expressive QK matrix.
+N4: Nova-Nox-Neural-Network is N4 is a mechanism designed to enhance accuracy by integrating the self-referential capabilities of the Attention mechanism with a simplified version of the selective copying architecture inspired by S6, thereby enabling the acquisition of a more expressive QK matrix.

-The architecture employs ASGG as the activation function within the MLP, contributing to increased representational capacity.
+The architecture employs ASGG: Adaptive Swish-GELU Gating as the activation function within its MLP components, contributing to richer representational capacity.

-Additionally, DyT is used for normalization, improving computational efficiency.
+Furthermore, it utilizes DyT for normalization, which improves computational efficiency.

-This repository provides a simplified implementation of N4, which can be readily integrated with modern Attention architectures such as SWA, GQA, and MLA.
+This repository provides a simplified implementation of N4, and it can be readily integrated with recent Attention-based architectures such as SWA, GQA, and MLA.

 ***

+### Key Features

+1. A simplified Selective copying mechanism

+2. ASGG: Adaptive Swish-GELU Gating + MLP

+3. DyT: Dynamic Tanh Normalization

 ## Implemenation and License